 The Job Placement Center office, located in the Human Resources Office, assists students with referrals to federal, state, and campus work study positions, and provides job placement assistance to students and alumni.
-Assistance is offered in resume preparation, interview techniques and networking information.
-Notices of employment opportunities are posted on the bulletin boards in Building 2000 and online.
+Notices of employment opportunities are posted on the bulletin boards in Building 2000, Room 2307, and online.